 All these allegations were disproven by subsequent investigations, including the Truth and Reconciliation Commission of 1990.
 Its investigation uncovered that there had been virtually no armed resistance on the day of the coup.
 Most witnesses testified that none of the political parties had any inkling of the widespread violence that the coup would unleash.

 Today, Carlos Altamirano (Senator 1969-1973, General Secretary of the Chilean Socialist Party 1971-1979) states: “I maintain that, fundamentally, the great oversight, the great error of our government...was attempting to carry out a revolution without weapons.
-An unarmed revolution” This very same “historic oversight” was at the centre of self analysis of the CP from 1977 onwards.
+An unarmed revolution” This very same “historic oversight” was at the centre of self-analysis of the CP from 1977 onwards.
 The left's tactic before 1973 was to respect the internal workings of military institutions.

-Allende and other gradualists proposed maintaining the military's monopoly on weapons in order to maintain its cohesion, looking to integrate them into a civil-military cabinet which would peacefully carry out social reforms.
+Allende and other gradualists proposed maintaining the military's monopoly on weapons in order to maintain its cohesion, looking to integrate them into a civil-military cabinet that would peacefully carry out social reforms.
 This plan was in contrast to the MIR's (Leftist Revolutionary Movement) and the CP which tried to do some clandestine political work among junior officers and enlisted men.
 However, their military capacity was severely limited and they achieved little.

 At the time most leftists, including the CP, believed that the vast majority of the armed forces would support the government in case of a coup. (tancazo e.g.) The UP placed all its hopes on the very military which overthrew it.
 According to Adonis Sepulveda, a socialist senator in 1973 the party didn't and couldn't do any combat planning on its own, its response was tied to that of the government.
-The government prepared defense plans which were directed by Pinochet as Commander-In-Chief.
+The government prepared defence plans which were directed by Pinochet as Commander-In-Chief.

-The dictatorship's white paper claimed that there were thousands upon thousands of pistols, revolvers, machine-guns, flamethrowers and anti-tank cannons.
+The dictatorship's white paper claimed that there were thousands upon thousands of pistols, revolvers, machine guns, flamethrowers and anti-tank cannons.
 Altamirano testified that there were less than 1500 people with any military training.
 That training amounted to being able to fire a light weapon ie, not a crew serviced weapon like a heavy machine gun.